Cavity-induced bifurcation in classical rate theory: Cavity-induced phase transition and collective dynamics

-\textit{Effect of coupling strength distribution.} Next, let us lift the assumption of equal coupling constants which is relevant for experiments where only a partial control of the coupling constants can be realized, e.g., in polaritonic chemistry.
+If there is only a partial control of the coupling constants as is typical in polaritonic chemistry, one must include the variation of the couplings.
 We argue that this can but does not necessarily remove the cavity induced effects.
-Especially important is the role of the distribution of the coupling constants $g_j$ and the value of the average $\expval{g}$.
-This average is independent of the optically observed Rabi splitting which is proportional to $\sqrt{N\expval{g^2}}$~\cite{garcia2021manipulating,herrera2020molecular,ribeiro2018polariton,simpkins2015spanning,torma2014strong}, and hence does not depend on the sign of the individual~$g$'s.
+Especially, the role of the average $\expval{g}$ is important.
+This average is independent of the optically observed Rabi splitting which is proportional to $\sqrt{N\expval{g^2}}$~\cite{garcia2021manipulating,herrera2020molecular,ribeiro2018polariton,simpkins2015spanning,torma2014strong} and hence does not depend on the sign of the individual~$g_j$'s.

-In the case of different couplings, the order parameter $\Delta$ determines the individual rates in Eq.~\eqref{eq:db1}.
+The order parameter $\Delta$ determines the individual rates in Eq.~\eqref{eq:db1}.
 If we consider a partition of the $N$ molecules such that all molecules within the partition share the same coupling constant $g_j$, they also share the same transition rates $\Gamma_{\mu\nu}^j$.
-Macroscopic rate equations similar to Eq.~\eqref{eq:bare:mean} can be derived for each partition but deriving a closed form differential equation for $\Delta$ is impossible.
+Macroscopic rate equations similar to Eq.~\eqref{eq:bare:mean} can be derived for each partition but deriving a closed-form differential equation for $\Delta$ is impossible.
 Consequently, the full macroscopic rate equation cannot be evaluated.
 However, the stationary states of the partitions can be solved in terms of $\Delta$.
-This leads to a self-consistency equation~\cite{supplement}
+As shown in Appendix~\ref{sec:selfconsistency}, this leads to a self-consistency equation

 whose solution can be used to find

 given a distribution of coupling constants $g$.